Raising Chickens in Georgia: 2026 Laws & Best Breeds

 - •Get any approval in writing before investing in a coop and chicks

 Some Georgia HOAs have softened their stance on backyard chickens in recent years, especially since the pandemic increased interest in food self-sufficiency.
 It doesn't hurt to ask, and some keepers have successfully petitioned their boards to change the rules.
+Bring a presentation showing well-maintained backyard coops, current ordinances supporting hens, and ideally other Georgia HOAs that allow them.

 Best Chicken Breeds for Georgia's Climate